bhagany/snowth/README.md

 # snowth
 A library for generating analemmas, given orbital parameters

+## A library for... what now?

+If you've learned about earth's seasons and axial tilt, you are probably familiar with the idea that the sun's path through the sky moves from day to day.
+If you were to take a picture of the sun every day at the same time, the result would be a pattern that is specific to your latitude and the time of day you chose.
+That pattern is called an analemma, and this is a library for calculating and displaying them.

 ## Installation
 To install from Clojars, add this to your dependencies:
 ```